pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/analyzer-viz-api.md

 Visualizations of the _new_ format are however configured using the [platform-wide JavaScript configuration system](configuration), and so, the Analyzer _previous_ format visualization settings must be migrated to it.

-Despite this, the color palette Analyzer option, `chart.series.colors`, is still supported for previous and new visualizations.

 ### General visualization properties